Holin-Chen/Norovirus-Transmission-LTCF/README.md

 ## Main Results

 There is strong variation of the epicurves and Rt curves among different norovirus outbreaks.
-Some outbreaks have limited cases with short duration while some outbreaks contained a lot of cases with relatively long duration.
+Some outbreaks have limited cases with short durations while some outbreaks contained a lot of cases with relatively long durations.
 The patterns of Rt curve are also different from different scales of outbreaks.

 ![alt text](https://github.com/Holin-Chen/Norovirus-Transmission-LTCF/blob/main/plot%20outputs/p1.PNG)
 ![alt text](https://github.com/Holin-Chen/Norovirus-Transmission-LTCF/blob/main/plot%20outputs/p2.PNG)